Generating and updating control findings

 -

-IAM user access keys are not rotated every 90 days.
+User access keys are not rotated every 90 days.

 -

-IAM root access key exists.
+IAM root user key exists.

 Both weaknesses are equally difficult for an adversary to take advantage of.
 In both cases, the adversary can use credential theft or some other method to acquire a user key.
 They can then use it to access your resources in an unauthorized way.